mbrukman/a-conceptual-overview-of-asyncio/3-conceptual-overview-part-2.md

 `asyncio` leverages those 4 components to pass around control.

-`coroutine.send(arg)` is the fundamental method used to start or resume a coroutine.
+`coroutine.send(arg)` is the method used to start or resume a coroutine.

 If the coroutine was paused and is now being resumed, the argument `arg` will be sent in as the return-value of the `yield` statement which originally paused it.
 When starting a coroutine, or when there's no value to send in, you can use `coroutine.send(None)`.
 The code snippet below illustrates both ways of using `coroutine.send(arg)`.

 `yield` pauses execution and returns control to the caller.
 In the example below, the caller is `... = await custom_awaitable` on line 12.
-Generally, `await` calls the `__await__` method of the given object and then percolates any yields it receives up the call-chain, in this case, that's back to `... = coroutine.send(None)` on line 21.
+Generally, `await` calls the `__await__` method of the given object. `await` also does one more very special thing: it percolates any yields it receives up the call-chain.
+In this case, that's back to `... = coroutine.send(None)` on line 21.

 Then, we resume the coroutine with `coroutine.send(42)` on line 26.
 The coroutine picks back up from where it yielded/paused on line 3.
 Finally, the coroutine executes the remaining statements in its' body.
 When a coroutine finishes it raises a `StopIteration` exception with the return-value attached to the exception.